rabbitmq/rabbitmq-website/site/release-notes/README-3.0.0.txt

 server
 ------
 bug fixes
-25195 prevent slave being promoted before it has received all
+25195 prevent mirror being promoted before it has received all
-      messages from dying master, which subsequently caused it to crash 25202 fix race at slave startup causing process leak and other problems 25216 prevent excessive memory use when recovering large durable queues 25226 prevent mirrors leaking memory when using persistence and confirms 25260 ensure messages that expire while the broker is stopped are
+      messages from dying master, which subsequently caused it to crash 25202 fix race at mirror startup causing process leak and other problems 25216 prevent excessive memory use when recovering large durable queues 25226 prevent mirrors leaking memory when using persistence and confirms 25260 ensure messages that expire while the broker is stopped are